rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/334_deploy-packages.md

 This is particularly useful in the case of a dependent deployment, as you do not need to deprovision all the deployments when a single deployment needs an update thus saving time.

 {{% notice info %}}
-The "in-place" Update/Redeploy feature is currently supported only on containers leveraging a [containerized device runtime](/developer-guide/manage-machines/device-runtime/#containerized-docker-runtime) and in the cloud.
-This feature is unavailable for Device components powered by the [pre-installed](/developer-guide/manage-machines/device-runtime/#preinstalled).
+The "in-place" Update/Redeploy feature is currently supported only on containers leveraging a [containerized device runtime](/5_deep-dives/51_managing-devices/511_device-runtime/#containerized-docker-runtime) and in the cloud.
+This feature is unavailable for Device components powered by the [pre-installed](/5_deep-dives/51_managing-devices/511_device-runtime/#preinstalled).
 {{% /notice %}}

 To update/re-deploy a deployment, follow the steps:

-1. On the left navigation bar, click **DEPLOYMENTS**.
+1. On the left navigation bar, click **Developments>Deployments**.
 2. Select the deployment that you want to update, and click Update Deployment.
 The **Update Deployment** page appears.
 3. The **Update Deployment** page lists all the components added to the package.
 Click the **Update** field next to the component that you want to update.